raxod502/intuitive-explanations/about/projects.md

   [LaTeX], [GIMP] and hosted on [Netlify].
 * [mla-tex] (Spring 2017 -- Fall 2018): [LaTeX][latex] [document
   class] for typesetting papers to [MLA] formatting standards.
+* [example-website] (Summer 2020): Simple template to set up a [static site] similar to my personal website, for my friends who were interested in making similar websites for themselves.

 ## Other personal projects